wensttay/pos-microservice-restful-trip/README.md

 Restart Command:
  - $ sh restart.sh

-If you use postman, I make all most of possibilities of requests for this projets.
+If you use postman, I made all most of possibilities of requests for this projets.
 Here are the links to "import" the commands:

 <b>pos-microservice-restful-trip-cliente: </b>